-All candidates must be employed in a suitable Health and/or Social Care setting, have employer support and a guarantee of work based supervision from an appropriately qualified work based supervisor (Assistant Practitioner pathway) or Registered Nurse Mentor (Nursing Associate pathway).
+All candidates must be employed in a suitable health or social care setting, have employer support and a guarantee of work-based supervision from an appropriately qualified work based supervisor (Assistant Practitioner pathway) or Registered Nurse Mentor (Nursing Associate pathway).

 In addition, candidates need to meet the following entry criteria:

-Candidates must possess a minimum of Key Skills level 2 in English and Maths together with (or part of) a relevant or equivalent level 3 qualification such as –
+Candidates usually possess a minimum of Key Skills level 2 in English and maths together with (or part of) a relevant or equivalent level 3 qualification such as:

 - BTEC National Diploma (pass), or Certificate (merit)

-- 2 A levels (with Maths and English GCSE grade C)
+- two A-levels (with maths and English GCSE grade C)